awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 In this case, the destination bucket owner must add the displayed bucket policy to the destination bucket\.
 If the policy is not added to the destination bucket, you won't get an inventory report because Amazon S3 doesn’t have permission to write to the destination bucket\.
 If the source bucket is owned by a different account than that of the current user, the correct account ID of the source bucket must be substituted in the policy\.

-## Granting Amazon S3 permission to use your AWS KMS CMK for encryption<a name="configure-inventory-kms-key-policy"></a>
+## Granting Amazon S3 permission to use your AWS KMS key for encryption<a name="configure-inventory-kms-key-policy"></a>

-To grant Amazon S3 permission to encrypt using a customer managed AWS Key Management Service \(AWS KMS\) customer master key \(CMK\), you must use a key policy\.
-To update your key policy so that you can use an AWS KMS customer managed CMK, follow the steps below\.
+To grant Amazon S3 permission to encrypt using a customer managed AWS Key Management Service \(AWS KMS\)key, you must use a key policy\.
+To update your key policy so that you can use customer managed key, follow the steps below\.

-**To grant permissions to encrypt using your AWS KMS CMK**
+**To grant permissions to encrypt using your KMS key**

-1. Using the AWS account that owns the customer managed CMK, sign into the AWS Management Console\.
+1. Using the AWS account that owns the customer managed key, sign into the AWS Management Console\.

 1. Open the AWS KMS console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.